Contact Dave Jackson at email@example.com to learn more.

 Screenshot of CaveSim software from our online instructions.
 The grey images on the right are live feeds from night vision cameras.
 The image in the center shows the visitor which formations they hit.
 Note that the cave shown is box-like because it folds flat for transport.
 Cave passage built for you would be more realistic and rounded.

 CaveSim LLC is based in Manitou Springs, Colorado.
-CaveSim owner Dave Jackson invented the cave simulator concept, and holds U.S. Patent number 8,574,085 with additional patents pending.
+CaveSim owner Dave Jackson invented the cave simulator concept, and holds U.S. Patent numbers 8,574,085 and 9,399,178, with additional patents pending.
 CaveSim LLC designs and manufactures all artificial formations, sensors and other electronics in Colorado, and sub-assemblies (such as circuit boards) are made in the US whenever that option exists.
 CaveSim LLC is the only company that makes cave simulators, and we have extensive experience in electronics, software, construction, wall texturing and more.
 All of our staff are cavers, and we even have our own geologist!

 No real cave formations are harmed or even touched in the making of CaveSim cave formations.